South West Football League: Expansion

-In 1993 a proposed submission from the new Harvey Football Club was rejected because the SWFL believed10 teams was a sufficient number.
+In 1993 a proposed submission from the new Harvey Football Club was rejected because the SWFL believed 10 teams was a sufficient number.
 Harvey then put in a successful submission into the Peel Football League where they played their first season in 1994.

 The start of the 2009 season saw the introduction of the Harvey Bulls, who made the move over from the expanding Peel Football League.
 This was different from their bid in 1993, as they had nowhere else to go.
 The SWFL were also looking for a tenth team (after the merger of Collie and Mines) to get rid of the dreaded bye and extended season.
 Harvey left the PFL because of the rumour of Perth teams entering the PFL for 2009 so therefore increasing travel commitments.
 This idea fell through but Harvey still joined the SWFL after an 8–1 vote by the SWFL clubs, with HBL the only club opposing the idea.

 During January 2021, the Dunsborough Sharks, who field juniors teams in the South West put in an application to field a colts side ahead of the 2021 season.
 This was rejected.
 Post the 2021 season the Dunsborough Sharks put in an application for a Reserves, Colts and Women's team for the 2022 season.
 These applications were accepted with a 7–3 vote, allowing the Sharks to field a league team for the 2023 season.